thirtythreeforty/bullycpp/README.md

 --------
 BullyCPP depends on Qt 5.2 or later.
 Qt is cross-platform, so BullyCPP should work on any platform with Qt support and a C++11 compiler.

+If you have Qt Creator installed, you can simply import the project and click Build.
+This is the recommended way to build on Windows.
+(Note that you will have to compile and use a static version of Qt if you wish to redistribute the executable to Windows users who do not have Qt installed.)

+On Linux and Mac OS X, you can build with Qt Creator as described above, or you can build manually.
 Begin by cloning the repository:

     git clone github.com/thirtythreeforty/bullycpp.git